 Lefkas has a reputation as a haven for water sports enthusiasts, the gorgeous weather and warm waters providing the ideal setting for plenty of fun days spent on the water.
-The prime spot for water sports in Lefkas is the waters off the beach of Vasiliki, an internationally-acclaimed surf spot which is considered one of the top 10 beaches globally, and one of the top 3 in all of Europe.
-Here the most popular watersports are windsurfing and kitesurfing, while if you head to the beach of Agios Giannis, the waters are mostly suited to kite surfers thanks to the larger waves and strong winds.
+The prime spot for water sports in Lefkas is the waters off the beach of Vassiliki, an internationally-acclaimed surf spot which is considered one of the top 10 beaches globally, and one of the top 3 in all of Europe.
+In Vassiliki the most popular watersports are windsurfing and kitesurfing, while if you head to the beach of Aghios Ioannis (also called Aghios Giannis), the waters are mostly suited to kite surfers thanks to the larger waves and strong winds.
 Other active things to do in Lefkas include water skiing, wakeboarding, double skiing and knee boarding.
 For families with kids, fun activities include banana boats and inflatables, or sticking to dry land with hiking, trekking or cycling.
 If you’re looking for the ultimate in adrenaline-pumping experiences in Lefkas, try paragliding to get a bird’s eye view across the gorgeous landscape.

-The natural beauty and splendour of Lefkas makes it a prime location for a romantic holiday with your significant other.
-One of the prettiest squares on the island is Platia Agios Spyridon, in the centre of Lefkas town.
-At the north end of this aquare you’ll find a beautiful 17th century church, as well as a great selection of restaurants and bars perfect for romantic dinners as a couple.
+The natural beauty and splendour of Lefkas make it a prime location for a romantic holiday with your significant other.
+One of the prettiest squares on the island is Platia Agios Spyridon, in the centre of Lefkada Town.
+At the north end of this square, you’ll find a beautiful 17th-century church, as well as a great selection of restaurants and bars perfect for romantic dinners as a couple.
 One of the most romantic things you can do in Lefkas is visit the Nidri Waterfalls with your loved one and swim or relax beneath the waterfall, watching the water cascade down the rocks.
-While you’re in Nidri, you could also enjoy hire a boat or join a bout tour, relax on the beach with your partner or take them out for a glamorous time wining and dining them.
+While you’re in Nidri, you could also enjoy hire a boat or join a boat tour, relax on the beach with your partner or take them out for a glamorous time wining and dining them.

 Lefkas is beautifully green and surrounded by bright blue water, the physical representation of the outdoors-loving Mediterranean lifestyle.
 Lefkas has a rich culture and heritage originating from ancient times.
 It is said that Lefkas was the island that Homer named Ithaca, on which he discovered the Palace of Odysseus.
 In addition to its role in Homer’s iconic Odyssey, Lefkas is said to be the place that Sappho dived into the sea after she discovered that her love was unrequited.
 Some of the best cultural attractions in Lefkas include the Castle of Agia Mavra, a castle built in medieval times by the Frankish forces that occupied Lefkas in 1294 which protected the wider region from invasion, and the main religious centre in Lefkas, the Monastery of Faneromeni.
 Lefkas has a wonderful range of festivals throughout the year, including the Folklore Festival, which has taken place in Lefkas Town for over four decades, and the Lentil Festival, both of which take place in August.